oauth2-proxy/oauth2-proxy/docs/docs/configuration/sessions.md

 You may also configure the store for Redis Sentinel.
 In this case, you will want to use the `--redis-use-sentinel=true` flag, as well as configure the flags `--redis-sentinel-master-name` and `--redis-sentinel-connection-urls` appropriately.
+A sentinel password can be supplied via the flag `--redis-sentinel-password` or the environment variable `REDIS_SENTINEL_PASSWORD`.
+The Redis connection password can be supplied via the flag `--redis-password` or the environment variable `REDIS_PASSWORD` if it is present.

 Redis Cluster is available to be the backend store as well.
 To leverage it, you will need to set the `--redis-use-cluster=true` flag, and configure the flags `--redis-cluster-connection-urls` appropriately.
+A password can be supplied via the flag `--redis-password` or the environment variable `REDIS_PASSWORD` if it is present.

 Note that flags `--redis-use-sentinel=true` and `--redis-use-cluster=true` are mutually exclusive.